v1nd1c7/v1nd1c7/README.md

 ### 👋 About Me

-Hey, I'm **v1nd1c7** – a cybersecurity specialist, red teamer, and hacker from Serbia.
+Hey, I'm **v1nd1c7** – a cybersecurity specialist, red teamer, and ethical hacker from Serbia.

 🛠 I work across offensive security, robotics programming, and embedded systems.
 🧠 I'm obsessed with mastering the intersection of hardware, software, and wetware.